Brian1226/Priority-Queue/Specification.md

 2. The user clicks on the "Set Reminder" option.
 3. The app prompts the user for a date and time.
 4. The user selects a date and time.
+5. The app displays a message, asking the user to either confirm or cancel the action.
+6. The user clicks on the "Confirm" option.
+7. The reminder gets set for the note.

 ## Primary Postconditions

-* The reminder gets set for the note.
+* The reminder gets set for the note, which will send the user a notfication at the chosen time.

 ## Alternate Sequences

-3. The user clicks on the "Cancel" option.
+6. The user clicks on the "Cancel" option.
     * A reminder doesn't get set for the note.